Danielle Hogan [she/her] is an artist, writer, educator from Canada.

 Her first book, LIGHT and MATERIAL: Weaving and the Work of Nel Oudemans, is out now and available online at Chapters, Amazon and Barnes & Noble.

-Hogan’s work on Instagram at @daniellehogan_artist
+More of Danielle’s work can be seen on Instagram at @daniellehogan_artist

 Photo credit: Kelly Baker Photography